coalEngine/Silvers/README.md

 - I am planning on working on projects in the future
 - I’m currently learning Javascript, C++ and C.
 - I’m willing to collaborate on anything that is within my abillity.
-- I know C#, HTML, and i use Unity
+- I know C#, HTML, Python and i am experienced in Unity

 Random Facts about me:
 - I live in New York.